shohamlab/usnm2p/howto_bigpurple.md

 - Go to home folder: `cd ~`
 - Add a symbolic link to your personal directory: `ln -s /gpfs/data/$MYLABNAME/$MYNAME ~/$MYNAME`
 - Add a symbolic link to your scratch directory (where you will store computation data): `ln -s /gpfs/scratch/$(whoami) ~/scratch`
-- Remove placeholders added by default upon creation of your user space: `rm .conda .config .ipython .local`
+- Remove placeholders added by default upon creation of your user space: `rm -r .conda .config .ipython .local`
 - Replace these placeholders with symbolic links towards directories in your personal space:
     - `ln -s /gpfs/data/$MYLABNAME/$MYNAME/.conda ~/.conda`
     - `ln -s /gpfs/data/$MYLABNAME/$MYNAME/.config ~/.config`